Authorities tried earlier to visit house where Ohio women found

 Cleveland authorities said there was one attempt to visit the home in 2004 on an unrelated matter but no one answered the door.
 They said they combed through records and found no other calls to the house nor reports of anything amiss in the years the women were missing.

-But neighbors said they had made more than one call to police about suspicious activity at the house.
+But neighbours said they had made more than one call to police about suspicious activity at the house.

 Amanda Berry, 27, who disappeared in April 2003, along with Gina DeJesus, 23, who vanished in 2004, and Michelle Knight, 32, who went missing in 2002, were held captive at the house.